tembugi/grok-build-status/README.md

 - Jump to a live session from the menu
 - Check weekly usage

 Unofficial.
 Not affiliated with SpaceXAI.
-Built with Grok Build.

 ## How to use